ibm-cloud-docs/vpc/vsi_is_bulk_provision.md

 | [`ibmcloud is instance-group-membership-delete`](/docs/vpc?topic=vpc-vpc-reference#instance-group-membership-delete) | Delete membership for an instance group. |
 | [`ibmcloud is instance-group-memberships`](/docs/vpc?topic=vpc-vpc-reference#instance-group-memberships-list) | List all members for an instance group. |
 | [`ibmcloud is instance-group-memberships-delete`](/docs/vpc?topic=vpc-vpc-reference#instance-group-memberships-delete) | Delete all memberships for an instance group. |
-{: caption="Table 2.
-CLI commands for managing instance groups" caption-side="top"}
+{: caption="CLI commands for managing instance groups" caption-side="top"}

 Optionally, you can set auto scaling policies for your instance group to dynamically add or remove virtual server instances from your group.
 For more information, see [Creating an instance group for auto scaling](/docs/vpc?topic=vpc-creating-auto-scale-instance-group).